melezhik/swat/README.md

 - debug - set to 1 if you want to see some debug information in output, default value is 0

-- curl_params - additional curl parameters to add to http requests, default value is ''
+- curl_params - additional curl parameters to add to http requests, default value is ""

-    # example
+    # example of swat settings
     # sets http headers
     curl_params="-H 'Conent-Type: text/html'"

 - curl_connect_timeout - see curl documentation
 - curl_max_time - see curl documentation

 Swat also checks files named project.ini in every directory and if exists apply settings from it.
 Project.ini file should be bash file with swat variables definitions:

     # the content of project.ini file: